Blog | 16th Jan, 2024

 In summary

-Using ‘renewable’ gases to replace traditional methane in the gas network is simply not feasible.
+Using ‘renewable’ gas to replace traditional methane in the gas network is not practical now, and it won’t be in the future.

 But this doesn’t stop the gas industry.
 Instead, they shamelessly use online advertising and manipulate cultural icons like MasterChef to peddle myths about the possibility of using hydrogen and bio-methane in their networks.
 On the surface it might look like they care, but their only motivation is preserving the value of their pipeline assets and delaying the growing movement towards electrification.